-Your health will be considered under the three components of overall well-being;
+Your health will be considered under the

+Optimal health depends on the balance of these vital components.
 Techniques are personalized for each patient and each patient-visit depending on how the person is feeling.
 Sessions are client-focused, with great attention to detail, with regular communication and feedback, enabling refinement and accuracy of the bodywork.

 - Detailed health history.